-Interstate 35 splits into Interstates 35E and 35W to serve St. Paul (east) and Minneapolis (west).
+Interstate 35 splits into I-35E and I-35W to serve St. Paul to the east and Minneapolis to the west.
 The two split at Burnsville in the south suburbs, with I-35W leading north to Bloomington and Richfield and I-35E angling northeast through Apple Valley, Eagan and Mendota Heights.

-Beyond the separation with I-94, Interstate 35W branches northeasterly, first crossing the Mississippi River on the St. Anthony Falls Bridge and then turning east to Roseville and the west end of Minnesota 36, a freeway extending east to Maplewood.
+Beyond the separation with I-94, Interstate 35W branches northeasterly, first crossing the Mississippi River on the St. Anthony Falls Bridge and then turning east to Roseville and the west end of MN 36, a freeway extending east to Maplewood.
 North from there, I-35W straddles the New Brighton and Arden Hills city line to Mounds View and Shoreview.
 U.S. 10 briefly ties into the freeway along this stretch.

 I-35W curves easterly again at Blaine to Lino Lakes.
 The freeway traverses an area of wetlands from Rice Lake Chain of Lakes Regional Park Preserve to Peltier and Rondeau Lakes to recombine with Interstate 35E at a wye interchange in south Columbus.

 Interstate 35W parallels historic U.S. 65 north from Burnsville to Downtown Minneapolis and old U.S. 8 from Minneapolis north to Columbus.

 Source: December 31, 2021 Interstate Route Log and Finders List